scaperoth/degreemap/README.md

 This function will use the associative array in the course model to populate the columns in the database.

+> Note: You can also change the user first name and last name in the main page controller.

 ###Dependencies

 This application was tested on (PHP Ver 5.6)[PHP] with (MySQL)[MySQL] using the (CodeIgniter PHP framework)[CodeIgniter].